kaspar030/pyjam/README.md

 PyJam uses many concepts of Perforce's jam, but combines them with the power of Python as language for the build files.

+PyJam has primarily been developed for the RIOT OS (riot-os.org), which needs to build ~100 examples for around 40 platforms, selected from ~300kLOC, with dozens of modules (think libraries) with source-level interdependencies.
+While it's make-based build system worked fairly well, with time it got harder to maintain, and a full CI build would take several hours, badly utilizing caching & parallel building.
+The goal of PyJam was to get CI responses in under 5 minutes while keeping the actual build files as readable and maintainable as possible.

 Some alternatives didn't suit my needs:

 - CMake's idea of creating makefiles from another type of syntax didn't please